Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

     />
 ```

-The first `link` tag is used to import the Bootstrap library which helps in creating a more easier and responsive User Interface (UI).
+The first `link` tag is used to import the Bootstrap library which helps in creating a more easier and responsive user interface (UI).

-The second `link` is used to import Google font for our text.
+The second `link` is used to import the **Google Font** for our text.

 The third `link` is used to import Bootstrap icons.